 A: American Eagle Airlines, Delta Connection/ASA and US Airways Express/PSA and Silver Airways/United Airlines provide service from Gainesville Regional Airport.

 A: American Eagle provides service to the American Airlines hub in Miami.
 Delta Connection provides service to the Delta Air Lines hub in Atlanta, Georgia.
 US Airways Express provides service to the US Airways hub in Charlotte, North Carolina.
 Silver Airways connects passengers to Atlanta, Tampa, Orlando and Fort Lauderdale.There are more than 1000 worldwide destinations available through these International hubs.

 A: The commercial terminal is opened by security personnel at 3:30am.
 After the last daily flight, security clears and locks the terminal, generally by 12:30 am.
-The airport is NOT open 24 hours and passengers may not remain inside the terminal overnight.
+The terminal is NOT open 24 hours and passengers may not remain inside the building overnight.

 Please note that there is no unattended parking in the loading/unloading zone in front of the terminal.
 This zone is for dropping off or loading passengers and baggage only.
 Vehicles cannot be left unattended in this zone.

 Cell Phone Lot

 A convenient, FREE short-term parking area is located near the rental car return lot.
 Wait for passengers to call then pick up at curbside baggage claim.
 No unattended vehicles are permitted in the cell phone lot.
 Click here for the parking page and a map of the termianl parking areas.

 A: Yes, there is an ATM machine located in the passenger terminal in the baggage claim area.
 The ATM accepts Visa, Master Card, Cirrus, Plus, Diners Club International, Discover/Novus, and American Express Cards.